-- Set a specific goal for your church: #GivingTuesday is a great time to rally your church and community to meet a pressing need.
-The best way to do this is to set a specific goal, like “Help us fill 200 shoeboxes the local orphanage” or “100 grocery bags with non-perishables for our neighborhood homeless shelter”.
+Set a specific goal for your church: #GivingTuesday is a great time to rally your church and community to meet a pressing need.
+The best way to do this is to set a specific goal, like “Help us fill 200 shoeboxes at the local orphanage” or “100 grocery bags with non-perishables for our neighborhood homeless shelter”.

-- Unselfies: This is a great idea, especially if you have a young adult group or youth group in your church.
+Unselfies: This is a great idea, especially if you have a young adult group or youth group in your church.
 Tap into the digital natives by mobilizing them to share #unselfies.
-An #unselfie is simply a self-portrait where the subject writes about the cause they support with the hashtag #unselfie on a piece of paper then posts a picture of it on social.
+An #unselfie is simply a self-portrait where the subject writes about the cause they support with the hashtag #unselfie on a piece of paper and then posts a picture of it on social.

 Holidays are a great time to reach out to your local community and fundraise.
 People are in the spirit of giving, and they also somewhat expect to be solicited.